 The best resource for information on this issue can be found on the National Organization of Life and Health Insurance Guaranty Association’s website (NOLHGA) – a voluntary association.
 The following information can be found on their website.

-When insolvency involves multiple states, NOLHGA assist its state guaranty association members in quickly and cost-effectively fulfilling their statutory obligations to policyholders.
+When insolvency involves multiple states, NOLHGA assists its state guaranty association members in quickly and cost-effectively fulfilling their statutory obligations to policyholders.

 NOLHGA was founded in 1983 after the state guaranty associations determined that there was a need for a coordinating mechanism to assist affected guaranty associations in efficiently meeting their statutory obligations in the face of the often-complex issues resulting from the insolvency of an insurer licensed to business in multiple states.